Skip to content

 My Projects using postgresql

-Run Postgres locally
+Run PostgreSQL locally with docker

-docker run --ulimit memlock=-1:-1 -it --rm=true --memory-swappiness=0 --name pgdb -e POSTGRES_USER=pguser -e POSTGRES_PASSWORD=passw0rd -e POSTGRES_DB=bettertodo -p 5432:5432 postgres:10.5
+docker run --ulimit memlock=-1:-1 -it --rm=true --memory-swappiness=0 --name pgdb -e POSTGRES_USER=pguser -e POSTGRES_PASSWORD=passw0rd -e POSTGRES_DB=bettertodo -p 5432:5432 postgres:latest

 Or set the environment variables POSTGRESQL_USER,POSTGRESQL_HOST, POSTGRESQL_PWD in the .env script and then use the command: source .env.